patx/micropie/README.md

 ## **Core Features**

 ### **1. Flexible HTTP Routing for GET Requests**
 MicroPie automatically maps URLs to methods within your `App` class.
-Routes can be defined as either synchronous or asynchronous functions, offering great flexibility.
+Routes can be defined as either synchronous or asynchronous functions, offering good flexibility.

 For GET requests, pass data through query strings or URL path segments, automatically mapped to method arguments.
 ```python